mobi-css/getmobicss.com/src/docs/introduction.md

 <link rel="stylesheet" href="https://unpkg.com/mobi-plugin-color/dist/mobi-plugin-color.min.css" />
 ```

-You can find the usage in the [mobi-plugin-color's docs](https://mobi-css.github.io/mobi-plugin-color/).
+You can find the usage in [mobi-plugin-color](https://github.com/mobi-css/mobi-plugin-color).

-The list of all the available plugins can be found in the [plugins page](../plugins).
+The list of all the available plugins can be found in the [this page](../plugins).

 ## Starter Template